hull/hull-node/README.md

 });
 ```

 This middleware standardizes the instantiation of a [Hull Client](https://github.com/hull/hull-client-node) in the context of authorized HTTP request.
 It also fetches the entire Connector's configuration.
-As a result it's responsible for creating and exposing a [Context Object](#base-context).
+As a result it's responsible for creating and exposing a [Context Object](#base-context), another important part is how this middleware decide where to look for configuration settings (connector ID, SECRET and ORGANIZATION) which then are applied to HullClient, for details please refer to [configuration resolve strategy](#configuration-resolve-strategy).

-For configuration details refer to [API REFERENCE](./API.md#hullmiddleware)
+For configuration options refer to [API REFERENCE](./API.md#hullmiddleware).

 ---